 For many people, it is about bringing eating habits back to how they were as children.
-Kids are naturally tuned into their body’s feelings of hunger and fullness, and will eat to satisfy this.
+Kids are naturally tuned into and eat to satisfy their body’s feelings of hunger and fullness.
 There is no judgment about whether the food is good or bad for them.
 As we get older and busier, it can be easier to lose that connection.

 How Do I Eat Mindfully?

-- Since most people eat for reasons other than hunger, the first question to ask yourself is if you are hungry.
-Try to pinpoint how hungry you are- this helps to avoid eating for other reasons, such as stress or boredom.
-Many people find it useful to think of hunger in terms of a 10 point scale, where 1 is starving to the point of pain, and 10 is very uncomfortably full.
-You should eat when you are hungry, but not famished, as this can lead to overeating.
+- Before eating, the first question to ask yourself is if you are hungry, and then try to pinpoint how hungry you are so you can avoid eating for other reasons, such as stress or boredom.
+Many people find it useful to think of hunger in terms of a 10 point scale, where 1 is starving to the point of pain, and 10 is very uncomfortably full (thanksgiving dinner full).
+You should also eat when you are hungry, but not famished, as this can lead to overeating.

 - Where possible, sit at a table to eat.
 Get rid of any distractions, such as your phone or television.

 - Engage all of your senses.
 Appreciate your meal visually; look at the colors of your foods and the plate.
 Inhale deeply with your nose and really smell the aroma of the foods.

 - Once you take a bite, chew slowly and pay attention to the taste and texture of the food.
 Many people find that in doing this, they realize that much of the food they eat is not as tasty as they first imagined.

 - Put your fork down in between each bite.
 This allows you to really savor the mouthful of food you had, and makes each further bite a choice, which can be helpful for those of us who are used to eating without thought.